 Trip accounting….
 The Trip Accountant provides a highly intelligent, easy-to-use solution to help eliminate the trip expenses hassle (available with “Genius Edition” for a small fee)

-of our Myrtle Beach golf packages for fall of 2012.
+Do people still say that any more?
+Well, if not, we’re bringing it back.
+Because we have news!
+We JUST posted our rates for some of our Myrtle Beach golf packages for fall of 2012.
 We know you’ve been asking for them, so here they are!
 Several of our most valued packages have been updated with the best golf rates available in Myrtle Beach.
 Remember, all our golf packages include greens fees, cart fees and taxes.
 Also, book your accommodations with us and easily add any one of our golf packages.

 The most economic package available.
 This is a three to five round package.
 Our Super Saver Golf Package is designed for golfers on a budget who want to be challenged by tough courses without going over budget.
 Courses included in the package are Azalea Sands, Carolina National, Diamond Back, Heron Point, Indigo Creek, River’s Edge, River Oaks and Sandpiper Baby.
 Each of these courses are professionally designed to offer challenges to avid golfers while allowing less experienced golfers a chance to enjoy the game without the pressure of more complex courses.
 Learn more…